RealCarvedArt/Tesla-OpenEVSE/Firmware/README.md

 - Download Zadig (http://zadig.akeo.ie/)
 - Plug in your USBasp
 - Run Zadig
-  - USBasp should be detcted and appear in the dropdown box
+  - USBasp should be detected and appear in the dropdown box
     - If it does not show up, select **Options** and **List All Devices**
   - **Make sure USBasp is selected** (You don't want to accidentally flash something on your PC)
   - Install the **libusbK** driver; if it doesn't work, use the **libusb-win32** driver instead